 "No alerts should be sent for __ hours"

 /pause endpoint to temporarily pause monitoring and alerts for this monitor.
 An <hours> integer is required.

 To unpause instantly, use "0" hours.
 After the pause expires you may receive an alert immediately if any of your

-Note: This endpoint is built for use from curl or a browser, and returns an HTML response.
+Note: This endpoint is built for use from a browser and returns an HTML response.
 Clients can ignore the body and trust the response code.